Glenferrie Oval

-Glenferrie Oval is an Australian rules football stadium located in Hawthorn, a suburb of Melbourne, Victoria, Australia.

-It is the historic home of, and is synonymous with, the Hawthorn Football Club, who played there from 1903 and as a VFL/AFL club from 1925 to 1973, and retained the ground as an administrative and training base until 2006.
-Hawthorn moved to a redeveloped Waverley Park early in 2006 in preparation for the 2006 AFL season.
+Glenferrie Oval is an Australian rules football stadium located in the Melbourne suburb of Hawthorn.
+It is synonymous with the Hawthorn Football Club, which played at the ground from 1903 until 1973 and retained the ground as an administrative and training base until 2006.

 History

 Prior to adopting Glenferrie Oval as the club's traditional home, the Hawthorn Football Club had a nomadic history, playing home games at whatever the most suitable obtainable ground was for that season.
-Their first home ground was the Hawthorn C.G.
-(West Hawthorn Reserve), which was abandoned after just 1 season due to conditions imposed by the Hawthorn Cricket Club, with the Hawks playing at John Wren's Richmond Racecourse in 1903 (which was off Bridge Road between Stawell Street and Westbank Terrace – where Tudor Street with 5 no through streets branches of are now located), before moving to the Richmond Cricket Ground in 1904.
+Their first home ground was the Hawthorn Cricket Ground, which was abandoned after just one season due to conditions imposed by the Hawthorn Cricket Club, with the Hawks playing at John Wren's Richmond Racecourse in 1903 (which was off Bridge Road between Stawell Street and Westbank Terrace – where Tudor Street with five no-through streets branches of are now located), before moving to the Richmond Cricket Ground in 1904.